-The campus PSEP team consists of both sworn and non-sworn staff to provide for the safety and security of the campus.
+The campus PSEP team consists of sworn officers to provide for the safety and security of the campus.
 Sworn officers maintain police authority through their agency and have the power to make custodial arrests, issue an arrest summons, Uniform Traffic Tickets, and enforce local ordinances.
-Non-sworn staff do not have the authority to make arrests under Indiana statutes.
 Campus PSEP staff is available during normal business hours and patrols all campus-owned and controlled property and public streets immediately adjacent to campus.
 They do not extend patrol beyond these areas.
-The PSEP office is in room #1020.
-The PESEP staff can be contacted at (812) 537-4010 ext.
-8911.
+PSEP staff is available during normal building hours at a PSEP desk located in the entrance lobby and room #130 in the Fairbanks Building 9301 E. 59th Street, Lawrence, IN 46216.